-From the 2013/14 income year, the ATO will issue an excess concessional contributions determination.
-Based on this determination, you will have 21 days to elect for these contributions to be refunded.
+If your concessional contributions exceed the annual limit, the ATO will issue you with an excess concessional contributions determination.
+Based on this determination, you have 21 days to elect for these contributions to be refunded.
 Any such refund will be limited to a maximum of 85% of the excess concessional contributions amount.

-Please refer to Section 6, Notional Taxed Contributions, for details of how testing against the concessional contribution limit works for defined benefit members.
+Please refer to Section 7, Notional Taxed Contributions, for details of how testing against the concessional contribution limit works for defined benefit members.